almostdutch/Bloch-McConnell-eqs-for-CEST-MRI-modelling/README.md

 to the Z-spectra at various field strengths and pH.
 Sci.
 Reports.
 9, 1098 (2019).

-cest_master_ss.m is a master script containing sequence parameters for steady-state CEST-MRI sequences cest_master_ps.m is a master script containing sequence parameters for pseudosteady-state CEST-MRI sequences
+cest_master_ss.m is a master script containing sequence parameters for a steady-state CEST-MRI sequences cest_master_ps.m is a master script containing sequence parameters for a pseudosteady-state CEST-MRI sequences

 Folder **pulses** contains RF profiles of preparation (MT) and excitation pulses\
 Folder **routines** contains the core routines of the simulator